live-codes/livecodes/docs/docs/features/ai.md

 Also this can be enabled using [query params](../configuration/query-params.md) (e.g. https://livecodes.io/?enableAI).

+## Usage

+On typing, the code completion suggestions will be shown in dimmed color.
+Press <kbd>Tab</kbd> to accept, or <kbd>Esc</kbd> to cancel.

+On mobile, tap on the suggestion to accept it, or continue typing to reject.

 :::caution Note

-Please note that when using Codeium AI assistant, your code is sent to their servers for code completion.
+Please note that when using Codeium AI assistant, your code is sent to Codeium servers for code completion.
 However, your code is not used for training their model.
 Check Codeium [FAQ](https://codeium.com/faq#Will-Codeium-regurgitate-private-code%3F) and [privacy policy](https://codeium.com/privacy-policy) for more details.

 :::